Back to blog

 CAPTCHA protection

-A captcha is a special picture that humans can recognize, but data scraping software cannot.
+CAPTCHA protection poses another barrier to data scraping.
+You have probably seen this security feature on some websites.
+A CAPTCHA is a special picture that humans can recognize, but data scraping software cannot.
 The user must respond to the image in some way to continue to access a web page.

 Some special services solve this by automatically sending the captcha to a human, who inputs the answer and returns it, preventing the website from denying access to the bot (e.g. a web scraper).